kashmir96/osoappliance/content/directory/appliance-rental/appliance-services.md

 categories: ["New Zealand"]
 tags: ["Christchurch"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-rental/appliance-services.webp
+ image: /img/laundryappliance/81.webp
- alt: 'Logo for Appliance Services the Appliance Rental business from Christchurch, New Zealand'
+ alt: 'NewZealand from applianceservices'
 ---

 Appliance Services is an Appliance Rental business located in Christchurch, New Zealand.